Lesson 14 – Transistors and Digital Logic#

 1 |

-By combining transistor switches in series and parallel, we implement fundamental logic operations.
+By wiring transistor switches in series and parallel, we implement the fundamental logical operations.
+There are only three primitive gates needed to build any logic function: AND, OR, and NOT.

 Fig. 5.
 Two-switch series network implementing an AND function.